freeDSP/FreeDSP_ki-CAD_Libraries/README.md

-Archived data will published  under the lisence of FreeDSP CC.
+Archived original data will published  under the lisence of FreeDSP CC.
+The others are not.